msf/msf.github.io/blogpost-improving-dune-API.md

 # A short story of how we've improved Dune API by using DuckDB

-At Dune, we value our customers’ feedback and are committed to continuously improving our services.
-This is the story of how a simple, prioritized feature request—supporting query result pagination for larger results—evolved into a comprehensive improvement involving the adoption of DuckDB at Dune.
+At [Dune](https://dune.com), we value our customers’ feedback and are committed to continuously improving our services.
+This is the story of how a simple, prioritized feature request for [DuneAPI](https://dune.com/product/api) —supporting query result pagination for larger results—evolved into a comprehensive improvement involving the adoption of [DuckDB](https://duckdb.org) at Dune.

 We’ve learned a lot during this journey and are excited to share our experiences and the new functionalities we’ve been building.

 ## Outline

 - Motivation & Context
-- Seeing further & expanding the use cases served by Dune API
+- Expanding the use cases served by Dune API
 - DuneSQL & Query Results
-- Using DuckDB as a stepping stone
+- Using DuckDB as a Stepping Stone
-- final architecture
+- Final architecture
 - New APIs launched
+- Conclusion

 ## Motivation & Context

 The journey began with user feedback and a repeated feature request: “Dune API doesn’t support pagination, and the maximum size of query results is limited (~1GB).”
 Users needed to read larger results, which required supporting pagination.
 At the end of 2023, we finally prioritized resolving this issue.
 This feature request was the catalyst that sparked this work.

-At the end of 2023 we FINALLY prioritized resolving this.
-NOTE: here's the [resulting Pagination API](https://docs.dune.com/api-reference/executions/pagination)

-## Why no pagination and 1GB limit?
+### Why no pagination and 1GB limit?

 To address this question, let’s start with understanding our initial architecture and its limitations.